 We should emphasize that because modern spam filtering is very aggressive, you should make sure your downstream email system is configured to properly sign outgoing email sent by your Zulip server (or check your spam folder) when using this configuration.
 See documentation on using Django with a local postfix server for additional advice.

 We don’t recommend using an inbox product like Gmail for outgoing email, because Gmail’s anti-spam measures make this annoying.
 But if you want to use a Gmail account to send outgoing email anyway, here’s how to make it work:

-- Note also that the rate limits for Gmail are also quite low (e.g. 100 / day), so it’s easy to get rate-limited if your server has significant traffic.
-For more active servers, we recommend moving to a free account from a transaction email service.
+Note also that the rate limits for Gmail are also quite low (e.g. 100 / day), so it’s easy to get rate-limited if your server has significant traffic.
+For more active servers, we recommend moving to a free account on a transactional email service.

 EMAIL_BACKEND = 'django.core.mail.backends.filebased.EmailBackend' EMAIL_FILE_PATH = '/var/log/zulip/emails'

-Outgoing emails that Zulip would have sent will just be written to
+Then outgoing emails that Zulip would have sent will just be written

 You can quickly test your outgoing email configuration using: